 2. Save Energy, Save Money

-There are several ways to improve the energy efficiency of your home and lower your utility bills.
+Many people add “save money” to their list of new year’s resolutions.
+Well, there are several ways to improve the energy efficiency of your home and lower your utility bills.

 Insulation: Depending on your climate and the type of insulation used, your attic should have from 12 to 16 inches of insulation (R-38 to R-49).
 Common types of insulation include batts, rolls or blown-in fiberglass or cellulose, as well as mineral wool and sprayed foam insulation.